F r i d g y

 Role: Creative Director, UX Designer, Visual Designer.

-Process: After interviewing 8 potential users and followed an exhaustive user research, I presented 3 different personas to define my target audience.
-Then I worked on a b&w prototype and test it out with different users.
-After various iterations I delivered a full-color prototype ready to be coded on the next development stage.
+Process: After interviewing 8 potential users and conducting exhaustive user research, I presented 3 different personas to define my target audience.
+Then, I worked on a B&W prototype and tested it with different users.
+After various iterations, I delivered a full-colour prototype ready to be coded in the next development stage.

 Title: Fridgy